gianlazz/Lazztech.Cloud/GianDevNotes.md

 Looks like just sshing into docker containers is a viable option too after installing the command line debugger.
 I wonder if that would end up being simpler to manage.

 Okay so I've decided to end this sprint early.
 I don't like how much time I've spent on setting up remote debugging in vscode for docker containers.
 I've learned a lot and documented it all but it's time to continue.
+Debugging with vs4mac or regular vs works fine enough for now.

 #### Sprint 2, Json Snapshot Persistance & Multiple Subjects

+So I'm comparing the docker debugging and the unit test debugging and one thing I see that is different that would make them similar is to have the sdtout lines as a string array in the tests instead of just removing the return carriage on each as that doesn't show up in the container.

+Also in the unit test the snapsWithPeople has 8 but in the container it has 7.

+The container crashes on this line: `/face/unknown/Chad Peterson.jpg,113,328,328,113`

+Okay so in the tests there's a person object on the snapshot but not in the actual container...
+In the tests the name is "unknown_person".

+I need to find in the tests when that person object for that snapshot is being newed up and see why.
+It's probably an issue with the test data.
+That and I should count the snaps between the test and container enviroments.